geowarin/geowarin.github.io/content/post/2016-02-18-react-freshness.md

 categories:
 - react
 date: 2016-02-18T00:00:00Z
-description: We've heard a lot about Javascript fatigue but what if I showed you two simple ways to get started with React without a single line of configuration?
+Summary: We've heard a lot about Javascript fatigue but what if I showed you two simple ways to get started with React without a single line of configuration?
 Refresh!
 tags:
 - react